Same-Day Payday Loans Up to $1,000

 What Is a Payday Loan?

 The application takes minutes.
 Approval often comes within the hour.
 No collateral, no hard credit check in most cases, and funds can reach your account the same business day.
-That accessibility is genuine.
-So is the cost, and the two are directly connected.
+That accessibility is real.
+So is the cost - and the two are directly connected.

-Sixteen states and Washington D.C. have banned or restricted payday lending so severely that licensed lenders no longer operate there: Arizona, Arkansas, Connecticut, Georgia, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, South Dakota, Vermont, West Virginia, and Wyoming.
-Several others, including Colorado, Montana, and Illinois, have capped interest rates at 36% APR, which effectively eliminates the traditional payday loan product.
-If you live in any of these states, an online lender advertising payday loans to you without a valid local license is not operating legally.
+Fourteen states and Washington D.C. have effectively banned payday lending or restricted it so tightly that licensed storefronts no longer operate.
+Several others have capped interest rates at 36% APR, making the traditional payday loan product nonviable.
+If you live in one of these states, an online lender advertising payday loans without a valid local license is not operating legally.
+The full state-by-state breakdown is in the Laws & Regulations section below.

 Who Uses Payday Loans?

 Most payday borrowers are working adults with steady income caught between when bills arrive and when money does.
-Research from independent consumer policy organizations and federal regulators paints a consistent picture:
+Independent research paints a consistent picture:

 Data PointFigureSource